Mission and History

 Mission

-The Department works in close collaboration with the Chao Center for Asian Studies, which functions as the premier research hub for Rice faculty and postdoctoral fellows and publishes a twice-yearly online journal, Transnational Asia.
+The Department works in close collaboration with the Chao Center for Asian Studies, which functions as the premier research hub for Rice faculty and postdoctoral fellows and publishes an online journal, Transnational Asia.
 The Chao Center was founded with a generous gift from the T. T. and W. F. Chao Family Foundation in 2008 and has been awarded grants from the Henry Luce Foundation, the U.S. Department of Education, and the Academy of Korean Studies.

 Giving